zenml-io/zenml/examples/custom_code_deployment/README.md

 zenml stack register local_gcp_kserve_stack -m default -a gcp_artifact_store -o default -d kserve_gke -c gcp_registry -x local --set
 ```

-The next sections cover how to set GCP Artifact Store credentials for the KServe model deployer,
+The next sections cover how to setup the GCP Artifact Store credentials for the KServe model deployer.
 Please look up the variables relevant to your use case in the
 [official KServe Storage Credentials](https://kserve.github.io/website/0.8/sdk_docs/docs/KServeClient/#parameters)
-and set them accordingly for your ZenML secret.
+and set them accordingly for your ZenML secrets schemas already built for each storage_type.
+You can find the relevant variables in the [Kserve integration secret schemas docs](https://apidocs.zenml.io/0.13.0/api_docs/integrations/#zenml.integrations.kserve.secret_schemas.secret_schemas).

 #### GCP Authentication with kserve_gs secret schema

 > **Note**
 > If you're coming to this section after deploying the [`gke-kubeflow-kserve` recipe](https://github.com/zenml-io/mlops-stacks/tree/main/gcp-kubeflow-kserve), you already have a service account created for you.
 The service account key is available as a file named `kserve_sa_key.json` in the root directory of your recipe.
-You can jump straight to the `zenml secrets-mannager secret register` command below to register your secret!
+You can jump straight to the `zenml secrets-manager secret register` command below to register your secret!

 Before setting ZenML secrets, we need to create a service account key.
 This service account will be used to access the GCP Artifact